sebasmos/CardioLux/README.md

 2. Evaluation files: https://github.com/physionetchallenges/evaluation-2020

 # Run as:
-Please to run our code please change the second model folder by CNN_1.model, since keras library only allowed us to save it in this addresss.Thank you:
+Please to run our code please change the second model folder by CNN_1.model, since keras library only allowed us to save it in this address.Thank you very much in advance:

 * `python train_model.py "../training_data" "./model" `
-* `python driver.py "CNN_1.model/" "../test_data" "../results" `
+* `python driver.py "CNN_1.model" "../test_data" "../results" `

 ## Contents